jess-of-the-woods/tid_til/CSS/SASS.md

   }
 ```

-Variables can use different data types.
+Variables can be different data types.
 E.g. color, numbers, strings, booleans, null, lists, maps.
 Above variable is an example of a list.
+They are declared with the `$`symbol and then the variable name.

 **Map**